abenrob/maptimepdx.github.io/_posts/2013-01-01-january-16-meetup.md

 - run through github workflows with folks who want to contribute
 - setup default templates for posts
 - get everyone on github!

+### Contribute
+Want to contribute to this doc?
+Make a correction?
+Get on Github, [fork this repo](https://github.com/maptimepdx/maptimepdx.github.io), and make a pull request.